 - Feed your baby when they show hunger or feeding cues (licking lips, bringing hands to mouth, opening mouth to something touching lips or cheek), at least every three hours.

-- Breastfeed your baby (unless told not to by a doctor for medical reason).
+- Consider breastfeeding your baby (unless told not to by a doctor for medical reason).
 Breastfeeding creates a special bond between mom and baby that may lessen their withdrawal symptoms.

 - Swaddle your baby in a thin blanket keeping the top of the blanket away from his or her face.

-- Help us watch your baby for symptoms of NAS.
-Let us know if your baby has any problems with eating, sleeping, or consoling.
-These are the symptoms that are most important to your baby.
-You can also keep track of these symptoms and other symptoms of NAS in your baby’s “Newborn Care Diary.”
+- Help us watch your baby for symptoms of NOWS.
+Let us know if your baby has any problems with eating, sleeping, or calming.
+We can help you to help your baby manage these withdrawal symptoms.

-- Make a plan to stay with your baby for as long as he or she needs to be in the hospital.
-It is very important that you are able to stay with your baby the whole time they are in the hospital.
-Your baby will be much less likely to need medicine, or will need medicine for a shorter amount of time, if you are here to care for your baby all of the time.
-Here are a few tips to help prepare you for your baby’s hospital stay:
+- If you are able, make plans to stay with your baby for as long as he or she needs to be in the hospital.
+Your baby will be much less likely to need medicine or will need medicine for a shorter amount of time if you are the one caring for them.
+Remember, your baby will stay in the hospital for around five days, longer if they need medicine to help them with their withdrawal symptoms.

-- Plan to follow up with your baby’s primary care provider the first two days after your baby’s discharge.
+- Plan to follow up with your baby’s primary care provider the first two days after their discharge.